 - The U of Chicago's A Short Guide to Writing in College

 - Penn.
 State University Style for Students Online

-- University of North Carolina Chapel HIll Writing Center Handouts Page
+- U of North Carolina Chapel HIll Writing Center Handouts Page

 - Writing In College: From Competence to Excellence (Guptill)

 Faculty Resource Compilations

 - University of Michigan Sweetland Center for Writing Teaching Resources

 - University of Minnesota Center for Writing Teaching Resources